10 Easy Ways To Tell Your Dog Happy Valentines Day

 Related articles:

-Yep, that sometimes painful holiday, Valentineโ€™s Day is almost upon us.
-While some like to bemoan the holiday, I like to focus on the positives, which include my dog.
-I will make sure he has a fabulous Valentine’s Day.
-I may not do everything on this list, but I can guarantee he will feel the love I have for him.
+Yep, that sometimes painful holiday, Valentine’s Day is almost upon us.
+While some like to bemoan the holiday, I like to focus on the positives.
+That means including my dog in the day.
+I will make sure Henry has a fabulous Valentine’s Day.
+Of course, I may not do everything on this list, but I can guarantee he will feel the love I have for him.
+And that’s a pawfect way to spend Valentine’s Day.

 1. Valentine’s Day is fun.
 Like with the people I love, I try to do things like this to show my dogs I love them on a daily bases.
 We celebrate Valentine’s Day, but never really feel the need to do anything huge or elaborate.
 This year I’m planning on making my dogs some homemade treats, and we’ll probably go for a nice hike or just spend some time playing outside (weather depending).